bluething/microservices/microservicescommunicationstyles/README.md

 Pay attention in `non-blocking` scenario.
 What happens with X after give Y a question?
 X may come back every two minutes to check if Y has finished its job? _Or_ X won't come back until Y calls him?
 We don't know.

 In `asynchronous` scenario, X won't come back until Y calls him.
-Only on case will happen with X.
+Only one case will happen with X.

 ```text
 // thread X